MicrosoftDocs/win32/desktop-src/SecCertEnroll/enrollcommon.md

 ---
-Description: 'The enrollCommon folder contains the following helper functions and macros used by the samples provided with the Certificate Enrollment SDK.' ms.assetid: 'a9b3532d-9640-4373-a6c6-7828cb6f55c7'
+Description: The enrollCommon folder contains the following helper functions and macros used by the samples provided with the Certificate Enrollment SDK. ms.assetid: a9b3532d-9640-4373-a6c6-7828cb6f55c7
 title: enrollCommon
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # enrollCommon